root-project/root/README/ReleaseNotes/v616/index.md

 ## Core Libraries

+### Automatic activation of implicit multithreading

+Provided that the build configuration featured IMT (`-DIMT=ON`), implicit multithreading (`ROOT::EnableImplicitMT()`) is now automatically enabled at runtime for the `root` binary, under the following conditions: it is  running on a MacOS or Windows machine;
+or on Linux machines, if an `X11` (or `Xorg` etc) process is running.
+The goal is to only enable IMT on desktop-style computers, that are not shared resources (batch systems, grid nodes, login clusters).

+This can be disabled by explicitly passing `-t` or `-T` as command line arguments to turn IMT on or off, and by disabling the automatic IMT setting in `rootrc` (`~/.rootrc` or `system.rootrc`).

 ### New command line flag "--version" for root

 `root --version` now displays ROOT version and build info and quits: